baesus/git-lab-assignment/README.md

 What have you learned ?

-I have learned how to use Git for version control, specifically how to track changes, manage different versions of a project, and collaborate using branches.
+I have learned how to use Git for version control, specifically how to track changes, manage different versions of a project, and collaborate using branches.

-I now understand the importance of a professional workflow using GitHub, including creating repositories, pushing code, and managing Pull Requests.
+I now understand the importance of a professional workflow using GitHub, including creating repositories, pushing code, and managing Pull Requests.

 Challenges faced and how you overcame them :